cc-archive/cc-cert-core/contents/copyright/exceptions-limitations.md

 ![Educational Resources and Copyright Exceptions and Limitations](https://github.com/creativecommons/cc-cert-core/blob/master/images/copyright/depends-on-location.png
  "Educational Resources and Copyright Exceptions and Limitations")

-*image from [Our new report on Educational Resources and Copyright Exceptions and Limitations](http://oerpolicy.eu/our-new-report-on-educational-resources-end-copyright-exceptions-and-limitations/) by [Open Educational Resources Policy in Europe](http://oerpolicy.eu/) licensed under [CC BY](https://creativecommons.org/licenses/by/3.0/)*
+*image from "[Our new report on Educational Resources and Copyright Exceptions and Limitations](http://oerpolicy.eu/our-new-report-on-educational-resources-end-copyright-exceptions-and-limitations/)" by [Open Educational Resources Policy in Europe](http://oerpolicy.eu/) licensed under [CC BY](https://creativecommons.org/licenses/by/3.0/)*

 ## Application of Learning